aptos-labs/developer-docs/apps/docusaurus/docs/create-aptos-dapp/templates/fungible-asset.md

 3. Run `npm run move:publish`

+### Upgrade the Move module

+When you make change to your Move module, there are 2 kinds of changes, compatible and incompatible.
+You can learn [upgrade policy in details on docs](https://aptos.dev/move/book/package-upgrades/#compatibility-rules).
+When you make compatible changes, you run `npm run move:upgrade`.
+When you make incompatible changes, you run `npm run move:publish` to publish to a new address.

 ### Connect a wallet

 Once you have [published the move module](#publish-the-move-module), you will need to connect your wallet to submit transactions.
 Make sure your Wallet is set to the same account you used in the [previous section](#publish-the-move-module) to publish your Move module.